iamwilhelm/prolly/README.markdown

 Being able to express probabilities is useful for writing machine learning algorithms at a higher level of abstraction.

+Just like a database has a query language this is a query language specifically for answering questions about probabilities of events based on the samples you've seen before.

+So instead of gathering and counting all the events yourself, you just express it as a DSL like how math books have expressed it.

 ## What can I use this for?

 A couple years back, I was reading [a blog post](http://weblog.raganwald.com/2008/02/naive-approach-to-hiring-people.html) by Raganwald, where I read this quote: